NiteMackfly/Discord-Casino-Bot/README.md

 # Casino Bot
-Casino bot is a gambling discord bot ConnorSwis made for his friends.
+Casino bot is a gambling discord bot by ConnorSwis made for his friends.
+Updated by me.

 It is able to play blackjack, slots, flip a coin, and roll dice.
 It stores everyone's money on an SQLite3 database.
 + roulette added